Randal Grichuk Player Props: Rockies vs. Diamondbacks

 Randal Grichuk At The Plate

-- Grichuk has 10 doubles, a home run and nine walks while hitting .367.
+- Grichuk is hitting .351 with 10 doubles, a home run and nine walks.

-- Grichuk is batting .471 during his last outings and is riding a four-game hitting streak.

-- Grichuk has driven in a run in seven games this season (29.2%), including two games with multiple runs batted in.
+- In seven games this year (28.0%), Grichuk has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 11 games this year, with multiple runs four times.
+- In 11 of 25 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.